Tai Chi – Qigong for Life

 Tai Chi is an internal Chinese martial art practiced for both its defense training and its health benefits.
 The term taiji refers to a philosophy of the forces of yin and yang, related to the moves.

-The program will include a warm up set, Qigong set and Yang style short form 24.
-In addition, The Eight Pieces of Brocade, Da Mo’s fist-set and Tai Chi ball will be included throughout the program, focusing on both internal and external principles.
+The program includes a warm up set, Qigong (standing meditation) set, and Yang style short form 24.
+In addition, The Eight Pieces of Brocade, Da Mo’s fist-set, Tai Chi ball and push hands will be included throughout the program, focusing on both internal and external principles.

 Brief History of (Taijiquan or Tai Chi Chuan) Tai Chi

-The essence or historical root of Taijiquan (Tai Chi), yin and yang was first detailed in the Book of Changes (Yi Jing) around 1122 B.C.
+The essence or historical root of Tai Chi, yin and yang was first detailed in the Book of Changes (Yi Jing) around 1122 B.C.
 Some say it was created in Wudang Mountain, Hubei province of China during the Song dynasty (960 A.D.) as an internal or “soft” martial art.
 Original motivation was self-defense and personal spiritual cultivation.
 It was brought from China to the West in the 1940’s by Choy Hok Pang and spread in the 60’s by Cheng ManChing.